Animal Care Specialist

 Who We’re Looking For

 You love animals and have a high school or college degree.
 You have some experience working with and caring for animals, ideally in a shelter or veterinary setting.
 You have a valid drivers license and are able to drive our van or your vehicle to provide evening or weekend on-call pickups in our area when it’s your day for the on-call schedule.
 You’re not afraid to get some dirt on your hands and are willing to help others, but are also just as comfortable having a friendly conversation about a dog or cat.
-You are available on weekends and can pick up at least a big 50lb bag of dog food.
+You can follow directions, work hard, and pick up at least a big 50lb bag of dog food.

 What It’s Like to Work Here